lutrampal/bullgammator/README.md

 ## Prerequisites
 NodeJS, see: https://nodejs.org/en/

+Install AngularJS globally with:
+`npm install -g @angular/cli`

-To install all the dependencies, run this command both from the `emulator/` and the `ui/` directories :
+To install all the dependencies, run this command both from the `emulator/` and the `ui/` directories:
 `npm install`

 [JSDoc](https://github.com/jsdoc3/jsdoc) is used to generate the API documentation.